 In the past couple years, GoDaddy has pushed forward to focusing on helping not just people of the WordPress community, but other content management systems have a better experience.
 They’ve acquired more tools to make things easier for their clients, like Managed WordPress Hosting, Sucuri for securing websites, partnerships with various plugin developers, and much more.
 GoDaddy’s blog is a testament to the dedication that the company has to making sure clients have all the knowledge and tools to make their blog or business thrive.

 As for the chauvinistic stuff, I never had a problem with this.
 I don’t get offended really easy, but I know a lot of women who have.
 Well, GoDaddy changed out their marketing plan and their CEO.
 Since then, I’ve come to meet plenty of female employees that work for GoDaddy.
-GoDaddy was a major sponsor of #BlogHer16, and even gave thousands of dollars away to a female startup business!
+GoDaddy was a major sponsor of #BlogHer16 (which I was a speaker at), and even gave tens of thousands of dollars away to a female startup business!

 GoDaddy isn’t the only web hosting company I’ve changed my mind about.
 In fact, I’ve changed my ways of how I think about web hosting and how I get support.
 Others can benefit from changing their outlook too by: